WebReflection/uhtml/README.md

   <summary><strong>About data purity</strong></summary>
   <div>

-In more than one occasion [developers got bitten](https://github.com/WebReflection/uhtml/issues/41) by the fact _µhtml_ can produce some cryptic error when `null`, or empty content, is provided as interpolation/hole.
+On more than one occasion [developers got bitten](https://github.com/WebReflection/uhtml/issues/41) by the fact _µhtml_ can produce some cryptic error when `null`, or empty content is provided as interpolation/hole.

 The problem is pretty simple:

-  * don't loop / pass data that should *not* be render
+  * don't loop / pass data that should *not* be rendered
   * sanitize data upfront instead of expecting this library to magically understand where, and how, such data should not be rendered

 A basic example would be the following: